EndBug/add-and-commit/README.md

 ### Tagging

 You can use the `tag` option to enter the arguments for a `git add` command.
 In order for the action to isolate the tag name from the rest of the arguments, it should be the first word not preceded by an hyphen (e.g. `-a tag-name -m "some other stuff"` is ok).
+You can also change the arguments of the push command for tags: every argument in the `tag_push` input will be appended to the `git push --tags` command.
+For more info on how git arguments are parsed, see [the "Git arguments" section](#git-arguments).

 ## Outputs